mangodairy/mytest/_Kubernetes/KubernetesPart6_service-2.md

 rajith@k8s-master:~$
 ```
 We are already familiar with the deployment definition file.
 We used the same during our demo for [deployment.](https://rajith.in/Kubernetes/KubernetesPart5_Deployment-2/).
 If you need any clarification please have a look at it.
-> One additional point to be noted here is the 'labels'.
+> One additional point to be noted is the 'labels'.
 The label which we defined here should match with the 'selector' in the service definition file.
 > Another important point is the 'containerPort' defined in the deployment should match with the 'targetPort' in the service definition file.
 {: style="text-align: justify;"}